[His mercies never stop]

 I’ve learned to be content.
 Learned, as in, it hasn’t always been so.
-We’ve never had enough–at least by modern human standards–and we’ve always striven for more; but somewhere along the way I made my peace with that.
+We’ve never had enough–at least by modern human standards–and we’ve always striven for more; but somewhere along the way I made my peace with this.
 I realized that I had found something worth so much more, and that the picture is so much bigger.
 I guess you could say I fell in love.
-I grew in love might be more accurate, and so much more closer to God than I imagined was ever possible.
+I grew in love might be more accurate, and much closer to God than I ever imagined was possible.

 I no longer worry about what I’m lacking.
-(In truth, I know I’m lacking for nothing.)
-Though there have been days I’ve been so tired of being tired.
+(In truth, I know I’m lacking nothing.)
+Though there have been days that I’ve been so tired of being tired.

-But on days when I’m able to get out into the sunlight–what a gift–I’m so thankful; I’m thankful for the wind and the sun on my skin, for the sights, and for the sounds; for it’s in the ordinary that I find the extraordinary.
+But on days when I’m able to get out into the sunlight–what a gift–I’m so thankful.
+It’s in the ordinary that I find the extraordinary.

-It’s these ordinary things we often overlook, because we’ve just become accustomed to thinking of them as so ordinary; though truly they’re not.
+We may overlook the simple things because we’ve just become so accustomed to thinking of them as ordinary.
 However, It’s in these simple every day miracles that I can see His mercy, His love, and His grace.
 I can smile, like I’ve never known sorrow, and I can breath in that cool autumn air, like I’m breathing in peace.

 While the world spins with it’s chaos and heart aches– I find my escape, and I keep my focus.
 I’m brought to life again, and I can face tomorrow.
-Because what I understand is this: It is He, who holds my future.
+Because what I understand is this: It’s my Lord who holds my future.